 Location: No. 378, Fuyou Road, Huangpu District

 Originally named South Mosque, it is the first Islamic shrine constructed by Muslims in Shanghai.
+It is on the list of Best Shanghai Mosques.
 At first, in order to worship together, three simple rooms were constructed for Muslims to pray and bath.
+Caoxiewan Mosque Shanghai prayer times can be informed by the staff.

 Location: No. 70, Caoxiewan Street, Outside of Small South Gate